top of page

 DSCF3968.jpg

-Tooling and Engraving
+Hand Tooling & Engraving

 This decorative process is a part of what makes vegetable tanned leather so unique.